intoli/remote-browser/README.md

 The difference is that [browser.tabs.create()](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/create) and [browser.tabs.captureVisibleTab](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/captureVisibleTab) aren't part of the Remote-Browser API; they're part of the Web Extensions API.

 In a web extension, you would typically interact with the Web Extensions API through a global `browser` object.
-You could makes a call to `browser.tabs.create()` in your extension's [background script](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/background), and it would create a new tab.
+You could make a call to `browser.tabs.create()` in your extension's [background script](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/background), and it would create a new tab.
 Remote-Browser lets you make this call from the environment where you're running your browser control code as though you were inside of an extension.
 The following three calls are actually all exactly equivalent with Remote-Browser.